Skip to main content

 Courses previously taught:

-Sociology, TSOC 365, Advanced Sociological Theories of Race and Ethnicity
+Sociology, TSOC 365 Advanced theories, Race and Ethnicity

 Ethnic, Gender & Labor Studies, TEGL 101 Introduction to EGL